zarf-dev/zarf/adr/0025-required-optional.md

-# 23. Components can be required by default
+# 25. Components can be required by default + introduction of feature flags

-Date: 2024-01-02
+Date: 2024-04-29

 ## Status